masmithdev/snowman-game/README.md

 ## Project Progress

+### 2022-10-18 Day 2

+Created a backend "rest" API server using ExpressJS with TypeScript which contains an in-memory (for now) repository of games, and provides an API for guesses to be made on the server instead of the frontend - where the solution could be found via some clever JavaScript in the console.

+Will look at using the API in the frontend next, and then actually finish a minimal game UI/UX.

 ### 2022-10-17 Day 1

 First time using Vite to set up a React project.
 There are suggestions that the bundling/transpiling is faster, which if it is, it's currently negligible, however one BIG bonus over create-react-app... the initial project is nice and clean!
 I think Vite will be the way forward for future projects (until something else comes out...)